Summer of the Seventeenth Doll (1959 film): Box office

+In May 1960 Britain's Kinematograph Weekly reported the film "hasn't been much of a success [at the box office].
+The lowlife Australian comedy melodrama is, as most bookers feared, not quite to our taste."

-According to a history of United Artists, the film was one of four movies by Hecht Hill Lancaster - the others were Rabbit Trap, Cry Tough and Take a Giant Step - that all went over budget as a group by $500,000 and all the films lost money.
+According to a history of United Artists, the film was one of four movies by Hecht Hill Lancaster – the others were The Rabbit Trap, Cry Tough and Take a Giant Step – that all went over budget as a group by $500,000 and all the films lost money.
 This, along with the poor box office performance of other HHL films like The Devil's Disciple, resulted in HHL being ultimately wound up.